In this day and age, oral antibiotics are popped like candy.

 Consider vitamin E. It’s one of the 32 essential nutrients in the human body, and is necessary for heart and brain health.
 Meanwhile, this study found that “patients with severe acne had significantly lower plasma concentrations of vitamins A and E than did those with lower acne grade”.

-If a random dermatologist handed out almonds or a plateful of broccoli, then his boring concrete offices would become a pilgrimage site for acne patients flocking from all over the world.
+If a random dermatologist handed out almonds or a plateful of broccoli, he’d be so successful that his boring concrete offices would become a pilgrimage site for acne patients flocking from all over the world.
 Sadly, that hasn’t happened yet, but the power is in YOUR hands right now.

-If you want to try vitamin E, if you’re a beginner who wants get started on clearing acne right now, then the best natural supplement is this Garden of Life Raw Vitamin E.
+If you want to try vitamin E, then the best natural supplement is this Garden of Life Raw Vitamin E.

 If you’ve previously only used grocery store face blasters and maybe antibiotics themselves, then I have a message for you – the world of natural acne strategies is far vaster then you have ever realised.

 Even if you can’t afford supplements, getting more sunlight will clear acne by increasing vitamin D, eating less sugar will work wonders, and so will cheap antioxidant-rich foods such as apples, sweet potatoes and oregano.
-We haven’t even touched on natural topical treatments like raw honey and aloe vera, which have an outstanding safety profile.
+We haven’t even touched on natural topical treatments like raw honey and tea tree oil, with the latter managing to reduce inflammatory acne by 46% after 6 weeks in one 2007 study.

 Conclusion

-Antibiotics do nothing to treat to treat the root causes of acne such as chronic inflammation.
-Antibiotics have far too many side effects.
-Most importantly, antibiotics give birth to more red, painful acne in the long run, by indiscriminately carpet combing your healthy gut flora.
+Antibiotics do nothing to treat the root causes of acne such as chronic inflammation.
+What effectiveness they did have has slowly reduced.
+Most importantly, antibiotics can actually worsen acne in the long run, by indiscriminately carpet bombing your friendly gut bacteria.

 Whether the antibiotic apocalypse is upon us is irrelevant, because the threat is real right now.
 If you’ve already taken a course of acne antibiotics, then you have already wiped out plenty of friendly bacteria..

 Restrict sugary junk foods, since sugar feeds unhealthy yeasts like candida, and eat a wide variety of antioxidant-rich plant foods which fuel healthy bacterial strains.
-Great prebiotic foods include onionsgarlic, apples, pistachios, dark chocolate (hooray), green bananas (high resistant starch content), and sweet potatoes (which are also the healthiest carb for an acne patient).
+Great prebiotic foods include onions, garlic, apples, spinach, pistachios, dark chocolate (hooray), and sweet potatoes (the greatest carb source for an acne patient).

 Stay on the gut flora wagon after you’ve repaired the damage, and your gut bacteria will diversify to levels far above the average acne patient’s.
-You’ll gain all sorts of advantages such as acne-proof skin, a happy mind to due to serotonin unlimited, and maximised nutrient absorption.
+You’ll gain all sorts of advantages, such as accelerated acne nutrient absorption, and a happy mind to due to serotonin unlimited.

 NEXT: forget creams and moisturisers – discover the ultimate acne-clearing diet